Formality and Kontsevich--Duflo type theorems for Lie pairs: Fedosov dg Lie algebroids

-According to Proposition~\ref{pro:hongkong}, the dg Lie algebroid $\cB$ induces a differential Gerstenhaber algebra structure on $\sections{\Lambda^{\bullet+1}\cB}\cong\sections{\Lambda^\bullet A\dual\otimes\Lambda^{\bullet+1}B}$.
+According to Proposition~\ref{pro:hongkong}, the dg Lie algebroid $\cB\to A[1]$ induces a differential Gerstenhaber algebra structure on $\sections{\Lambda^{\bullet+1}\cB}\cong\sections{\Lambda^\bullet A\dual\otimes\Lambda^{\bullet+1}B}$.
 Its differential is the Chevalley--Eilenberg differential

-corresponding to the Bott representation of $A$ on $\Lambda B$ and its Lie bracket is the Schouten bracket of the dg Lie algebroid $\cB\to A[1]$ --- essentially the extension of Equations~\eqref{eq:Brussels1} and~\eqref{eq:Brussels2} by the graded Leibniz rule.
+corresponding to the Bott $A$-connection on $\Lambda B$ and its Lie bracket is the Schouten bracket of the dg Lie algebroid $\cB\to A[1]$ --- essentially the extension of Equations~\eqref{eq:Brussels1} and~\eqref{eq:Brussels2} by the graded Leibniz rule.

-Next, consider the universal enveloping algebra $\enveloping{\cB}$ of the dg Lie algebroid $\cB$, which is a dg Hopf algebroid over $(\sections{\Lambda^\bullet A\dual},d_A)$.
-It is clear that $\enveloping{\cB}\cong\sections{\Lambda^\bullet A\dual}\otimes_R\enveloping{B}$, and $\enveloping{\cB}^{\otimes k+1} \cong\sections{\Lambda^\bullet A\dual}\otimes_R\enveloping{B}^{\otimes k+1}$.
+Next, consider the universal enveloping algebra $\enveloping{\cB}$ of the dg Lie algebroid $\cB\to A[1]$, which is a dg Hopf algebroid over $(\sections{\Lambda^\bullet A\dual},d_A)$.
+It is clear that $\enveloping{\cB}\cong\sections{\Lambda^\bullet A\dual}\otimes_R\enveloping{B}$ and $\enveloping{\cB}^{\otimes k+1} \cong\sections{\Lambda^\bullet A\dual}\otimes_R\enveloping{B}^{\otimes k+1}$.
 Under this identification, the differential $\mathcal{Q}:\enveloping{\cB}^{\otimes k+1}\to\enveloping{\cB}^{\otimes k+1}$ becomes the Cheval\-ley--Eilenberg differential